Spicy Bloody Beer Cocktail

 Stir the drink slowly, then add celery sticks and pickled veggies as garnish.
 As you can see in these photos, we don’t normally have a lot of pickled things on hand usually, but if you have them and want to make your Bloody Mary with beer fancier, have at it!

-Other additions to this beer cocktail: A squeeze of lemon juice.
+Other additions to this beer cocktail: A squeeze of lemon or fresh lime juice.
 A sprinkle of Worcestershire sauce.
 Celery salt and seed.

 Erin’s Easy Entertaining Tips